 Here are four main reasons that an I2 diamond is not a smart purchase.

 Even if you’ll save money with an I2 diamond, it’s not worth it, as you’ll have a stone with blemishes.
 You’re better off paying for an eye-clean diamond in the VS2-SI2 range.
-For instance, this stunning Round 1 carat SI1/I diamond costs $4,326, and this 1 carat Princess Cut VS2/I color only costs $3,317 at Blue Nile.
+For instance, this stunning round 1 carat SI1/I diamond from Blue Nile costs $3,490, and this 1 carat princess cut VS2/I color only costs $3,090 at Blue Nile.
 In other words, you can still save money going for a lower clarity grade—without getting noticeable blemishes like in I2 diamonds.

 Diamond sellers like James Allen or Blue Nile have HD magnified photos so you can review each diamond up-close to see which ones are eye-clean at the lower clarity grades.
 You can also have an expert assist you in your search.